WHKL-9/Sable-Coding-Challenge/README.md

 Stack used in this challenge: React & Node.js

+To launch this project on your local computer, simply download this project and install the npm packages with "npm i"

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).